Literacy Volunteers of Greater Augusta (LVA) and Literacy Volunteers – Waterville Area (LVW) have merged!

 Where We Serve

-It is our priviledge to serve clients all throughout the greater Augusta area.
+It is our privilege to serve clients all throughout Kennebec County.